AIS-Bonn/neural_mvs/README.md

 Various configuration options can be interesting to check out and modify.
 We take neural_mvs/config/train.cfg as an example.

 ```
+dataset_name: "nerf"     #can be changed to dtu or llff to switch the dataset we use
 core: hdpi: false          #can be turned on an off to accomodate high DPI displays.
 If the text and fonts in the visualizer are too big, set this option to false
 train: with_viewer: false  #setting to true will start a visualizer which displays the currently predicted 3D point cloud and image.
 May not be usable when running on a headless server
 ```